Oters - Examples

 The first two lines here just import the necessary functions.

-Line 4 constructs a constant stream of 2s in a somewhat contrived manner used to illustrate the const function.
-The second argument of the map function the stream that we wish to map the function onto.
-Here, we construct a constant stream of 1s using the const function.
+function the stream that we wish to map the function onto.
+Here, we construct a constant stream of 1s using the const

-Line 5 similarly describes a stream of strings using const.
+Line 5 similarly describes a stream of strings using const

 Combining Two Streams